objektwerks/pool.balance.z/README.md

 >The current steward of this project is admittedly a 1-person team, whose priorities
 >are publicly ***not*** aligned with those of the Quill community, going back a few years.

->Said Quill policy forced several Quill users to transition to other persistence libraries as a
+>Said Quill policy has forced several Quill users to transition to other persistence libraries
->simple function of basic risk managment.
+>as a basic function of risk managment.

->As an example, this current bug ( github.com/zio/zio-protoquill/issues/217 ) has yet to
+>As an example, this current showstopper bug ( github.com/zio/zio-protoquill/issues/217 ) has yet
->be addressed going back to mid-November of last year.
+>to be addressed going back to mid-November of 2022.
 Why is that?

 Todo
 ----